Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### RequireJS

-If you are using RequireJS to load your JavaScript files, then you can also use it to load the Amplitude JavaScript SDK script directly instead of using the loading snippet.
+If you are using RequireJS to load your JavaScript files, then you can use it to load the Amplitude JavaScript SDK script directly instead of using the loading snippet.
  If you take this approach you lose one of the key advantages of the snippet that lets your app to start and use the Amplitude SDK without having to wait for Amplitude to fully download.

 ```js